top of page

 High-throughput measurement of elastic moduli of microfibers by rope coiling

 Professor Anderson H.C.
-Shum, professor and Dr. Yuan Liu, postdoctoral fellow, from the Department of Mechanical Engineering (HKU), have collaborated with scientists Professor Howard A. Stone, Dr. Janine K. Nunes (both from Princeton University) and Dr. Jack Lo (KFUPM) to develop a novel and promising method for assessing the flexibility of elastic microfibers at high throughput.
+Shum,and Dr. Yuan Liu, postdoctoral fellow, from the Department of Mechanical Engineering (HKU), have collaborated with scientists Professor Howard A. Stone, Dr. Janine K. Nunes (both from Princeton University) and Dr. Jack Lo (KFUPM) to develop a novel and promising method for assessing the flexibility of elastic microfibers at high throughput.
 The research was recently published in the prestigious scientific journal Proceedings of the National Academy of Sciences (PNAS) in March 2024.

 Details of the publication: